KmolYuan/Pyslvs-UI/docs/python-solvespace-api.md

 |:----:|:---:|:------:|
 |   | Params | Tuple\[float, ...] |

-SolverSystem.params(self, Params p) -> tuple
-Get the parameters from a [Params] handle (`p`) belong to this
+Get the parameters from a [Params] handle (`p`) belong to this system.
-        system.
 The length of tuple is decided by handle.

 #### SolverSystem.perpendicular()